NUSBF/JsCoFE/js-datalink/README.md

 ```
 {
-  error: true
+  "error": true
-  msg: "pdbj - 12345 not found in catalog"
+  "msg": "pdbj - 12345 not found in catalog"
 }
 ```